Robin Greenfield

-Robin Greenfield (born August 28, 1986) is an American environmental activist and adventurer.
+Robin Greenfield (born August 28, 1986), who until February 2023 called himself Rob Greenfield, is an American environmental activist and adventurer.
 He is known for raising awareness for sustainability issues, often through attention-grabbing tactics.

-Greenfield is also a writer, speaker, and ambassador to One Percent for the Planet.
+Greenfield is also a writer, speaker, and humanitarian.

 Early life

-Greenfield was born and raised in Ashland, Wisconsin, where he was raised by a single mother, along with his three siblings.
+Greenfield was born and raised in Ashland, Wisconsin, where he and his three siblings were raised by a (non-religious) Jewish single mother.
 At the age of 18 he became an Eagle Scout, the highest rank in Boy Scouts.

-After graduating from Ashland High School in northern Wisconsin, Greenfield attended the University of Wisconsin–La Crosse, graduating with a Bachelor of Science degree in Biology.
+After graduating from Ashland High School in northern Wisconsin, Greenfield attended the University of Wisconsin–La Crosse, graduating with a Bachelor of Science degree in biology.
 He traveled to six continents throughout his time in university and upon graduation.
 In 2011, Greenfield relocated to San Diego, California.

-Adventurer
+Environmental activism

 Through his adventures, Greenfield advocates for people to start living a happier, healthier lifestyle, to give back to others, and to live a simple earth-friendly life.